hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ## Dealing with Edge Cases

+### Empty Clue Planning

+* When mapping out the targets for their *Empty Clue*, players must plan out the line in the opposite order that the cards will play.
+* For example, in a 4-player game:
+  * It is the first turn of the game.
+  * Alice wants to give an empty clue.
+  * Alice must work from right to left, so she first decides an action for Donald, then Cathy, and then Bob.
+* Planning must be done in this way in case two or more players have the same playable card in their hand.

 ### Empty Minimum Clue Value Principle

 * Normally, a clue is allowed to touch a single card as a 1-for-1.
 However, this does not apply to *Empty Clues*. *Empty Clues* must be better than this.